- Find a Trail

 The 83-mile Mountain-Bay State Trail, one of the longest trails in the state, travels a mostly scenic, wooded route through three counties—Marathon, Shawano, and Brown—as it makes its way from Weston in central Wisconsin to Howard in the east.
 In spite of its length, numerous parking facilities are located along the length of the trail, and restrooms are frequent.

-Starting in Weston, you’ll head southeast for a little more than 18 miles to Eland.
-Here, just past Fourth Street and before Cedar Street, you can head north 4 miles on the Wiouwash State Trail to the Village of Birnamwood.
+Starting in Weston, you’ll head southeast for about 11 miles, when you reach the small village of Hatley.
+Here, the Mountain-Bay State Trail joins the Ice Age Trail—a 1,200-mile hiking route across the state—for about 2 miles.
+Another 7 miles farther and you reach Eland, where—just past Fourth Street and before Cedar Street—you can head north 4 miles on the Wiouwash State Trail to the Village of Birnamwood.
 Continuing south on the Mountain-Bay State Trail, you’ll share the route briefly with the Wiouwash State Trail for about 0.7 mile, at which point the Wiouwash State Trail breaks off and heads another 36 miles south to Split Rock; to continue east on the Mountain-Bay State Trail, stay left at this break.